uyamazak/firebase-auth-emulator/README.md

 # firebase-auth-emulator
-Only auth server of Firebase Local Emulator Suite for CI testing.
+Docker image of Firebase Local Emulator Suite for CI testing.

+Not only is auth working, but also storage.